dt-orders/customer-service/README.md

 Use the provided Unix shell script that will build one docker image and run it.
 Optionally pass in the dockerhub repo name and version to run.

-* If using LaunchDarkly or Rookout, copy the `creds.template` file to `creds.json` and adjust the values.
+* If using Rookout, copy the `creds.template` file to `creds.json` and adjust the values.
 * To build, create image and run docker locally, call: `./buildrun.sh`
 * Access application at `http://localhost:8080/list.html`